 At the beginning of every year, each classroom elects two students to be their class representatives at the Reception to Year Seven Kids’ Council meeting which is held once a fortnight.
 A Kids’ Council representative needs to conduct themselves in a respectful way and be seen as a positive role-model in the school community.
 The role of the Kids’ Council is to work collaboratively on finding ways to make our school a better place.
 The council works as a team to raise issues, make recommendations on behalf of their class, creatively solve problems and find ways to organise events which allow for our students to raise money for the school and charities, celebrate success and continuously find ways to improve our school.
 The Kids’ Council meetings are structured in a way that enables decision making to be done in a democratic setting.
 The Glenelg Kids’ Council and class meeting forums give everyone in our school the opportunity to voice their opinions and our leaders are then given the appropriate level of responsibility to help implement successful change.

-After being selected into the programme, the students receive training and meet each week with Michelle Booth (the key teacher who runs this programme) and Bobbie Beswick (Assistant Principal) to discuss issues that have occurred.
+After being selected into the programme, the students receive training and meet each week with Bobbie Beswick (Assistant Principal) to discuss issues that have occurred.
 These issues are discussed and strategies are identified for future reference.
 Role plays are used to practice dialogue and strategies for scenarios that have or may occur in our school.
-The programme has been running effectively for many years now and is used successfully by all studnets across the school.
+The programme has been running effectively for many years now and is used successfully by all students across the school.